 Detail from St. Paul’s Cathedral

-Sir Christopher Wren the architect of St. Paul’s Cathedral in London is one of my big heroes.
+Sir Christopher Wren, the architect of St. Paul’s Cathedral in London, is one of my big heroes.
 This masterpiece was erected in only 33 years.
-In regard to the enormous amount of work in the Baroque style that was not a long time.
-Imagine the mathematic mastermind he had this outstanding architect!
+Regarding the enormous amount of work in the Baroque style that was not a long time.
+Imagine the mathematics mastermind he had this outstanding architect!

-Much of London had burnt down in 1666 in what was called “The Great Fire” and that gave the opportunity to introduce to England a worthy cathedral inspired from the Italian Baroque style.
+Much of London had burnt down in 1666 in what was called “The Great Fire” and that allowed introducing to England a worthy cathedral inspired by the Italian Baroque style.
 Christopher Wren built 50 other churches in the same period.

 During the Blitz in WWII Churchill said that St. Paul’s should be protected at all costs from the bombs “The second great fire of London”.

-The firemen did a glorious job running around on the dome 53-85 metres above ground level, throwing sandbags on the many bombs and it was saved though much of the surrounding areas were leveled and lay in rubbles.
-The sight of the Cathedral heightened the moral of the British during the war.
+The firemen did a glorious job running around on the dome 53-85 metres above ground level, throwing sandbags on the many bombs and it was saved though much of the surrounding areas were levelled and lay in rubbles.
+The sight of the Cathedral heightened the morale of the British during the war.

 The detail I would like to write about is a famous Christian painting by William Holman-Hunt called “The Light of the World”.
 It is from the so-called “Pre-Raphaelite movement and was completed in 1904, toured around the world where millions of people have seen it.
-It was purchased by Charles Booth and donated to St. Paul´s in 1908.
-It´s a sermon in a frame.
+It was purchased by Charles Booth and donated to St. Paul’s Cathedral in 1908.
+It’s a sermon in a frame.

 The knocking on the door theme can be found in the last book of the Bible, the Revelation chapter 3:20.
 I am the light of the World is in John 8:12

-I had somehow forgotten that the original painting hung in St. Paul´s Cathedral where I had been a few times.
-What a joy to see the real painting and just see the Word alive.
+I had somehow forgotten that the original painting hung in St. Paul´s Cathedral, where I had been a few times.
+What a joy to see the real portrait and just see the Word alive.